johannschopplich/nuxt-vitalizer/README.md

 ## Credits

-- All the discussions and contributions in the Nuxt GitHub [issue #14584](https://github.com/nuxt/nuxt/issues/14584) and [issue #18376](https://github.com/nuxt/nuxt/issues/18376) that inspired this module.
+- All the discussions and contributions in the Nuxt GitHub issues that inspired this module.
 - [@harlan-zw](https://github.com/harlan-zw) for his inspiring [nuxt-delay-hydration](https://github.com/harlan-zw/nuxt-delay-hydration) module.

 ## License